 This is not a lesson in selfishness.
 A good coach, like the pilot of an airplane, should be happy, well-rested and feel thoroughly supported.
 Building a terrific gym family and then going bankrupt helps no one.

 These are your high-level goals.
 After writing down your “Perfect Day”, work backwards.
 How much income will you need to take home?
 If your business has a 30% profit margin (high for the service industry, but we can get you there) how much will your business need to gross every year?

-If you’re not sure how much to pay yourself, try this: add up all of your fixed costs (rent, power, insurance—everything but payroll) and multiply by 1.5x.
+If you’re not sure how much to pay yourself, try this: add up all of your fixed costs (rent, power, insurance, gym membership software—everything but payroll) and multiply by 1.5x.

 Thinking of opening an affiliate gym?
 Discover what thriving gyms are doing to create success for themselves in Zen Planner’s Affiliate Gym Benchmark Report.

 Guest Post by Chris Cooper, Founder of Two-Brain Business and gym owner